scawp/Steam-Deck.Shader-Cache-Killer/README.md

 ## How to use

-Open `Konsole` and choose a place you want to download (I like to have all my Git Repositories in `/home/deck/repo` ( `mkdir /home/deck/repo` )
+Open `Konsole` and choose a place you want to download (I like to have all my Git Repositories in `/home/deck/repo` so instructions will be for this)

+make the directory with `mkdir /home/deck/repo`

+move into the directory `cd /home/deck/repo

-1 clone the repo `git clone git@github.com:scawp/Steam-Deck.Shader-Cache-Killer.git`
+clone the repo `git clone https://github.com/scawp/Steam-Deck.Shader-Cache-Killer.git`

+move into the directory `cd Steam-Deck.Shader-Cache-Killer`

+change the permissons of the script to make it execuatable `chmod -x zShaderCacheKiller.sh`

+### Optional!
+To make some fake Caches for test deleting

+run `./zShaderCacheKiller.sh dry-run`

+### Live

-2 run `./zShaderCacheKiller.sh`
+run `./zShaderCacheKiller.sh`

-3 Select Caches you wish to Delete, they are ordered by Size
+Select Caches you wish to Delete, they are ordered by Size

-4 Click `Delete Selected!`
+Click `Delete Selected!`

 ## Adding to Steam